The Scope of Educational Administration

 Function 4: Communicating

-Includes all the means, both formal and informal, by which information is passed up, down, and across the network of bosses, managers and staff.
-Internal communication is vital for relations and getting the job done; external is critical for survival.
+Communicating includes all the formal and informal ways information passes up, down, and across the network of leaders, managers, and staff.
+Internal communication is vital for relationships and for getting the job done; external communication is essential for the school’s survival.

 Communication was covered in detail in the communication chapter.
 In EA terms, the administrator manages the school’s communication systems.